philzook58/philzook58.github.io/_notes/2020-02-03-performance-algorithms-datastructures.md

 title: Performance, Algorithms
 ---

+See Also:
+- compilers
+- computer architecture

 ## Easyperf
 Performance matters, it unlocks new applications, important for business python -> avx extensions: x60,000 in one example Measurement is really important and hard.
 CPU can overclock for a little bit.
 Try to control the environment

+Use statistical tests to determine if real change. student t for example Plot your benchmark data.
+Bimodal?
+Two different behaviors are happening
+microbenchmarks: be careful.
+Is it inlining a bunch of stuff?
+Anything except your exact final application and environment is a proxy.
+That the proxy at all represents the real behavior is fishy.
+Never forget that.
+System clock and system counters.

 ## Agner Fog
 ###  manual 1